 Read these instructions before removing the belt.
-If the belt is completely destroyed, simply use a knife to cut the belt in an undamaged area.
-If you intend to make a warranty claim, the belt supplier must inspect the belt to evaluate the damage and make recommendations for replacement.
+If the belt is destroyed, use a knife to cut the belt in an undamaged area.
+If you intend to make a warranty claim, the belt supplier must inspect the belt to evaluate the damage and make recommendations for a replacement.